 - Add ½ cup pasta water into Dutch oven with the kimchi.
 Bring to a boil over medium-high heat.
 Add cooked pasta.
 Stirring constantly and cook for about 2 minutes.
 Remove pot from heat.

-- Whisk in ¼ cup pasta water into the egg mixture.
+- Whisk in 2 tablespoons pasta water (not all) into the egg mixture.
 Then slowly pour into Dutch oven, stirring constantly, until cheese is melted.
 If needed, add a little more pasta water to thin out the sauce.
 Add the remaining kimchi and bacon.
 Stir well.
 Season with salt if needed.

 - Transfer pasta to serving plates.
 Sprinkle with black pepper and parmesan cheese.
 Serve immediately.